 2. Corbett National Park, Uttarakhand

-Settled on the foothills of Uttarakhand, next on our list of popular wildlife sanctuaries is, the Jim Corbett National Park.
-Established in 1936, named after famous naturalist Jim Corbett, India’s first national park was shelter to the endangered royal Bengal tigers.
+Settled on the foothills of Uttarakhand, next on our list of popular wildlife sanctuaries in Uttarakhand India is, the Jim Corbett National Park.
+Established in 1936, named after famous naturalist Jim Corbett, it was the first national park in India and was a shelter to the endangered royal Bengal tigers.

 Owing to the healthy population of Tigers in addition to Leopards, Wild Elephants, Himalayan Tahr, a variety of birds, Corbett is quite well-known among wildlife adventure enthusiasts.
 Nurtured by rivers and ravines, the diverse landscape of the national park is divided into five zones, each with its unique landscape, wildlife species, season, time of visit, etc. Safari options include both the open for wheeler jeep and elephant back.
 Enhance the experience of wildlife adventure in Jim Corbett with a stay at one of luxury resorts as well as other thrilling options.